Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Self-propelled OUP-VM in spherical coordinates

-The set of Eqs. (\ref{seq}), (\ref{thetaeq}) and (\ref{phieq}) with their companion definitions are the Ito version of the OUP in spherical coordinates.
-Analytic solutions are unavailable.
-However, they can be solved by simulating them for each realization of $\{dW_{\!s},dW_{\!\theta},dW_{\!\phi}\}$ and proceeding to get the propelled VM $s_{\mathrm{p}}$.
+The system of Eqs. (\ref{seq})–(\ref{phieq}) constitutes the Ito version of the OUP in spherical coordinates.
+While analytic solutions are generally unavailable, they can be solved numerically by simulating each realization of $\{dW_{\!s}, dW_{\!\theta}, dW_{\!\phi}\}$ to obtain the propulsion VM $s_{\mathrm{p}}$.